-Jet grouting is method of ground reinforcement that departs from the classical forms of grouting in that it does not penetrate the soil by means of impregnation or ‘claquage’, but uses high energy in the form of a high velocity jet of grout to destroy the soil structure and simultaneously mix cement grout into the in-situ soil.
+Jet grouting is a method of ground reinforcement that unlike classical forms of grouting that permeate through the soil uses high kinetic energy in the form of a high velocity jet of grout to breakdown the soil structure and simultaneously mix cement grout with the in-situ soil.

 How does it work?

 1. Implementation and methods

 The equipment consists of a stationary grout production plant (silos, grout mixer, high pressure pump) that is connected to a drilling rig with high pressure grout lines.
 The drill bit is equipped with injection nozzles whose characteristics depend on the type of soil and on the shape, size and strength of the anticipated column or element.